ginstrom/paladin-novel/manuscript/chapter-15.md

 "War changes everyone," she replied simply.
 Then, turning to her companion, "Allow me to present Captain Elena Brightblade, formerly of the Royal Guard of Westmarch."

 The woman stepped forward, her gaze assessing Gond with professional interest.
-"So you're the one they're calling the Liberator.
+"So you're the one they're calling the Healer in the Hills.
 You're younger than I expected."

 "And you're farther from Westmarch than I'd expect a Royal Guard to be," Gond replied carefully.